Proven Ideas from Experienced Travelers.

 In socks and shoes – Slide a few folded bills into your socks if they go beyond your ankle.
 If your socks are low profile you should place your money in the foot bed of the sock so that you are actually stepping on it.
 If wearing long pants, a leg wallet is a great solution.

 In underwear –An alternative solution is to put a bit of cash into a small plastic bag and slide it down the front of your underwear –as long as your underwear fits snug.
 One thing to consider is that the plastic of the baggy against your skin will most likely generate perspiration and become uncomfortable.
 Some travel underwear now includes a sewn in hidden pocket.
-The conceal wear pouch is a great solution as you can attach it to fabric such as your underwear, pocket lining, or shirt tale.
+The conceal wear pouch is a great solution as you can attach it to fabric such as your underwear, pocket lining, or shirt tail.
 This clever pouch, is 100% non-metal as well, so it won’t beep when you pass through a metal detector like at an airport.
 Ladies should consider a lingerie body pouch that goes around the neck or attaches to a bra strap if they don’t want something around the waist.

 In a hidden pocket in pants – You will have to be a little creative with where you put the pocket and handy with a needle and thread.
 A small pocket can easily be sewn into the bottom of the inside of a pants leg and can go completely unnoticed.
 This would be ideal for cash or a credit card.
 Two other good locations for attaching a hidden pocket are next to the zipper or near the waistband.
 Both are highly likely to go unnoticed This kind of pocket can be secured at the top with a little Velcro (one strip on the inside of the pants leg and one on the piece of pocket material) a safety pin, or snaps.